digital-asset/daml/docs/source/app-dev/ledger-api.rst

 You can access the Ledger API via the :doc:`Java Bindings <bindings-java/index>`.

-If you don't use a language that targets the JVM you can use gRPC to generate the code to access the Ledger API in several supported programming languages. :doc:`Further documentation <bindings-x-lang/index>` provides a few pointers on how you may want to approach this.
+If you don't use a language that targets the JVM, you can use gRPC to generate the code to access the Ledger API in several supported programming languages. :doc:`Further documentation <bindings-x-lang/index>` provides a few pointers on how you may want to approach this.